Folco68/4LN/Readme.txt

 ==============

-Written in C++, statically built on Windows against Qt 5.12.3 Sources are provided with a .pro file, so you can easily rebuld the program.
+Written in C++, statically built on Windows against Qt 5.12.3 Sources are provided with a .pro file, so you can easily rebuild the program.
 See https://www.qt.io/ for infos.

 This version separates UI factory and data processing: analyze and clone process are run in external threads,